Interested in building futures?

 This is the perfect environment for anyone with a love of the outdoors and hands-on work, who wants to immerse themselves in the local community and really make a difference.
 You’ll be working alongside local people as well as other volunteers, giving you a great chance to experience a different culture and way of life and practice your Spanish!

 The work can be very physical and demanding but is 100% worthwhile in the long term.
 The project does expect you to have a reasonable level of fitness so that you are able to get involved in all areas.
 Building sites also might not be what you’re used to seeing back home!
 Sometimes hands are used in the absence of machinery, you’ll be getting hot and sweaty every day but it's all good fun and for a good cause so leave the ball gowns at home!
+No building experience is necessary and you'll be under the supervision of a qualified engineer approved by the Costa Rica Architect and Engineer College.

 There is a good team spirit whilst working on a building project, the pace of life is slower than what you might be used to and it gets too hot to build around noon so work stops for a long lunch.
 May to November is the rainy season, so expect interruptions and take a rain coat!